MEDEA'S TV TROPES

 • She seems to be a very good cook if she actually puts effort into cooking something.
 Much like her sisters and creator.

-Supernatural Gold Eyes: Laurel’s gift to Medea gave her glowing yellow eyes that can cut through the veil between the worlds, allowing her to sense and see the creatures of the Underworld hiding in the shadows.
+Supernatural Gold Eyes: Medea's boon as a Champion of the Underworld was receiving glowing yellow eyes that can cut through the veil between the worlds, allowing her to sense and see the creatures of the Underworld hiding in the shadows.
 However, these eyes don’t cure the blindness in her left eye.
 That eye can only see the creatures of the Underworld; for everything else, it remains completely dark.

 Crystal Dragon Jesus: More like ''artificial human necromancer female Jesus'', but still.
 She is a twisted and flawed interpretation of the classic Messiah, a female take on Jesus that defies certain conventions and expectations.
 With a heart that’s both black and gold, she straddles the line between good and evil.
 A beacon of hope and deliverance to some, a foreboding omen of impending doom to others.
 And yet, despite her flaws and imperfections, she still manages to embody the spirit of the Messiah, a symbol of might, courage, and selflessness that inspires awe and admiration in all who witness her deeds.